 Regardless of the tactics employed, the central objective of both lawyers and communicators is to achieve as successful an outcome to an investigation as possible, namely one that minimises lasting damage to a company’s financial position, its reputation and ‘licence to operate’, and its brand and wider commercial standing.
 Communicators can work effectively with lawyers to respond to increasingly assertive and sophisticated strategies deployed by government entities, particularly since the financial crisis of 2008.

 In that context, some overarching principles can be distilled from the practical experience of acting for companies faced with corporate investigations and crises.
-These principles are discussed in the pages that follow, addressing the need for close collaboration between communicators and lawyers on worst-case scenarios, planning for and executing disclosures about such investigations, the importance of keeping key stakeholders advised as much as possible, and the critical aspects of managing the endgame of an investigation (see Chapters 33 and 34 on publicity).
+These principles are discussed in the pages that follow, addressing the need for close collaboration between communicators and lawyers on worst-case scenarios, planning for and executing disclosures about such investigations, the importance of keeping key stakeholders advised as much as possible, and the critical aspects of managing the endgame of an investigation.

 The right strategy for managing reputational impact through an investigation depends on a range of factors: the nature of the behaviour under investigation, the authority conducting it, the brand profile of the company, the industry in which it operates and any damage to the public or consumers.